 And then, the idea is that after year 1, the year 2 money turns in cash and goes to the year 1 bucket.
 Money in the year 3 bucket goes to year 2, and so on.

 3. Retirement Bucket Strategy Based on Needs and Wants

 You could also set up a retirement bucket strategy based on figuring out how much money you need to spend, how much you want to spend and how much would be nice to spend.

 Needs: Money that you have identified as necessary for retirement would be invested conservatively.
-These funds should include any baseline spending for all of retirement.
-Really think about what you need for food, shelter, healthcare and other necessities.
+This bucket should include enough money to cover any baseline spending for all of retirement.
+Really think about what you need for food, shelter, healthcare, and other necessities.

 Nice to Haves: Funds that could be used on nice to haves could be invested with modest risk.
 These are day to day expenses that you could potentially live without if you needed to.